lumada-design/hv-uikit-react/README.md

 - **Ready to go**: Start your project with over 50 high-quality React components out of the box.
 - **Composable**: Compose your UI with reusable building blocks.
 - **Accessible**: UI Kit follows WAI-ARIA standards, helping you to reach the largest audience possible with less effort.
-- **Themeable**: Use Hitachi Vantara Design System or customize it using the theming features.
+- **Themeable**: Use Next Design System or customize it using the theming features.

 ## Packages